 The Christchurch Town Hall complex features the Auditorium, designed as a concert hall and able to seat 2600, and the James Hay Theatre, used for theatrical productions and smaller recitals, and able to seat 1000.
 The Ferrier fountain, located on the river side of the town hall, was donated by a local businessman.
 The complex also houses a restaurant and smaller conference rooms.
 It has been supplemented as a conference venue by the construction of the Christchurch Convention Centre in 1997.
 The Christchurch Town Hall is home to the Christchurch Symphony, the Canterbury Opera, the Christchurch Operatic Society and the Christchurch City Choir.

 The building was damaged in the Christchurch earthquakes of 2010 and 2011 and repairs were completed in 2019.
 More information about the Christchurch Town Hall.

-Horncastle Arena is New Zealand’s second largest indoor events arena, and was designed to host major sporting events exhibitions and concerts.
+Christchurch Arena is New Zealand’s second largest indoor events arena, and was designed to host major sporting events exhibitions and concerts.
 It was designed by Barclay, Hodgskin Architects and built by Charles Luney.
 Construction began in December 1996, and was completed in September 1998 at a cost of $32 million.
 The Centre was officially opened by the mayor, Vicki Buck, in September 1998.
 It can seat up to 8,500 for concerts and 7,200 for centre court sporting events.
 The complex is home to the Canterbury Tactix netball team.
-It was originally called the WestpacTrust Centre.
+It was originally called the WestpacTrust Centre and later Horncastle Arena.